zammad/zammad-admin-documentation/channels/microsoft365/settings.rst

 .. note::

-   Settings in Microsoft 365 channels are
+   Settings in Microsoft 365 channels work in the same way as in email channels.
-   **just like settings in email channels**, so this article is lifted verbatim from :doc:`here </channels/email/settings>`.
+   This is why the section has been adopted verbatim from :doc:`here </channels/email/settings>`.

 .. include:: /channels/email/settings.rst